quintolet/dod-pool-js/README.md

 By default the pool will listen on port 3030.

-Workers (e.g. those who run [dod-worker-rs]) can connect by specifying the pool's ip address and port number.
+Workers (e.g. those who run [dod-worker-rs]) can connect by specifying the pool's IP address and port number.

 **Bidding strategy**